Vyral/base-template/_posts/2021-01-29-certified-pre-owned-a-sellers-secret-weapon.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s why our Certified Pre-Own program is a seller’s best friend.</em></p>
+*Here’s why our Certified Pre-Own program is a seller’s best friend.*

-**My conversation with Adam McCarty at [Rightway Home Inspections](www.rightwayhi.com){: target="_blank" rel="noopener"}\:**

 We’ve been doing the Certified Pre-Owned home program for several years now, and it’s a fantastic marketing feature for our sellers.
 However, there is a more thoughtful intent behind it than simply maximizing appeal to buyers.
 We often find that **one of the most stressful aspects of the home-selling process for sellers is the home inspection**—quite understandably.
 No one’s thrilled by the prospect of letting a complete stranger into their home so that they can critique every inch of it.&nbsp;

 Worse yet, after having negotiated with your buyer down to penny on how this transaction will go, you’re hit over the head 10 days later with a second round of negotiations based on the findings in the inspection report.
-Your buyer’s reaction to simple fixes and trivial “issues” may be way overblown, and suddenly, the transaction can hang in the balance.&nbsp;
+Your buyer’s reaction to simple fixes and trivial “issues” may be way overblown, and suddenly, the transaction can hang in the balance.
+So today, I'm discussing this crucial issue with Adam McCarty from&nbsp;[Rightway Home Inspections](http://www.rightwayhi.com/){: target="_blank"}.

 {% include pullquote.html %}